British Airways pauses short-haul flight sales from Heathrow

 LONDON (AP) — British Airways said Tuesday that it’s suspending sales of short-haul flights from London’s Heathrow Airport for about a week, a response to the airport’s request to limit bookings to help ease travel disruptions caused by booming demand and staff shortages.

-Restrictions on ticket sales for domestic U.K. and European services departing from Heathrow, Britain’s busiest airport, are in place until Monday.
+The suspension applies to new bookings to domestic U.K. and European destinations departing from Heathrow, Britain’s busiest airport, until Monday.
 Passengers, however, can still book short-haul flights to the airport.
+British Airways said the move applies to short-haul flights only, generally defined as up to three hours.

 The airline said it was taking action after Heathrow capped daily departing passenger numbers at 100,000 until Sept.
 11. The airport asked airlines to stop selling tickets and cut flights, stirring criticism.

+Amsterdam’s Schiphol airport, meanwhile, said it’s extending its daily passenger cap into October.

-Passenger traffic at Heathrow and other European airports has boomed after two years of pandemic travel restrictions, but airports and airlines haven’t been able to keep up because they laid off many thousands of staff amid the depths of COVID-19.
+Passenger traffic at European airports has boomed after two years of pandemic travel restrictions, but airports and airlines haven’t been able to keep up because they laid off many thousands of staff amid the depths of COVID-19.
+Heathrow and Schiphol have been among the hardest hit.

 “As a result of Heathrow’s request to limit new bookings, we’ve decided to take responsible action and limit the available fares on some Heathrow services to help maximize rebooking options for existing customers, given the restrictions imposed on us and the ongoing challenges facing the entire aviation industry,” British Airways said in a press statement.